 Is a set of symptoms worthy of a trip to the emergency room?
 It depends.
 Patients with intolerable immunopathology (IP) are advised to first assess the severity of their symptoms.
 Sometimes patients can make adjustments immediately to improve intolerable symptoms.

-The following kinds of IP, and the examples of intolerable symptoms which sometimes accompany them, are life-threatening, and should be taken very seriously:
+The following kinds of IP, and the examples of intolerable symptoms which sometimes accompany them, may become life-threatening, and should be taken very seriously:

 Patients should never hesitate to make adjustments to keep all symptoms at a tolerable level.
 The following are a list of adjustments or strategies patients can use to limit the amount of immunopathology (IP) at any one time.
 Patients should always try to provide themselves a margin for error such that their symptoms aren't continually on the brink of intolerable.
 Patients should try to learn which of these strategies are most effective at controlling IP.